Skip to Content

 What is the Secret to Good Gravy?

 Wondering what to add to turkey gravy to make it taste better?
 Look no further.
 One of our all-time favorite secret tips is to make turkey gravy from drippings!
 The easiest way to get turkey drippings is from roasted turkey.
-Just save all the delicious flavorful juices from this Perfect Roasted Turkey Recipe, strain em’, and add em’ right in.
+Just save all the delicious flavorful juices from this Perfect Roasted Turkey Recipe or Roasted Spatchcocked Turkey, strain em’, and add em’ right in.
 Our second most asked question to making the best turkey gravy: is turkey gravy better with flour or cornstarch?
 We understand the dilemma and while some turkey gravy recipes might call for cornstarch, we’re team flour on TMP.
 Why?
 Creating a deep roux, a mix of butter and flour (and, in this case, turkey drippings!), we build a base layer of golden brown flavor.
 It also creates the ideal thickness – when you pick up your spoon, it should coat the back and leave a glossy finish.

 a pot of homemade turkey gravy seasoned with thyme, bay leaf and parsley being stirred with a wooden spoon